The Generalized Second Law implies a Quantum Singularity Theorem: Generalized Thermodynamics Theorems

+We assume that divergences in $S_\mathrm{out}$ can be regulated using some ultraviolet regulator such as the mutual information \cite{Imono}.
+This regulator must cut off the entanglement entropy at distance scales less than some $\epsilon$, much smaller than the length scale $\lambda$ of the quantum fields (so as to capture all the convergent physics) yet larger than $L_\mathrm{Planck}$ so as to avoid the quantum gravity regime.

+Because fine-grained entropy is conserved, all Cauchy surfaces of the exterior should have the same value of $S_\mathrm{out}$.

-In this regime one can show the following useful theorem about the increase of the fine-grained generalized entropy.
-Let $N$ and $M$ each be future null sufaces of co-dimension 1, each of which divides spacetime into two regions, an ``interior'' $\mathrm{Int}$ and an ``exterior'' $\mathrm{Ext}$.
+In the semiclassical regime one can show the following useful theorem about the increase of the fine-grained generalized entropy when comparing two null surfaces:

+\textbf{Theorem 1:} Let $N$ and $M$ each be future null surfaces of codimension 1, each of which divides spacetime into two regions, an ``interior'' $\mathrm{Int}$ and an ``exterior'' $\mathrm{Ext}$.
 Let $M$ be either within or on $N$ everywhere (i.e. $M\,\cap\,\mathrm{Ext}(N)$ is empty).
 (The location of the null surfaces might in general depend on the state of the fields.)

 Let there be a null geodesic $g$ which lies on both $N$ and $M$, and a time slice $\Sigma$ which intersects $g$ at $g_0$.
 Assume that in some neighborhood of $g_0$, the spacetime is semiclassical, and $N$ and $M$ are both smooth.\footnote{A typical null surface will develop cusps where its generators enter or leave the surface, and at these points the surface will not be smooth.
 On a smooth spacetime these nonsmooth parts of the null surface are usually of lower dimension, so this assumption is reasonable if the point $g_0$ is generic.} Very close to $g_0$, the null surfaces $N$ and $M$ will nearly coincide, but they may be separated by a small proper distance $f$.